 That said, getting hydrated before a workout is key.
 The right pre-workout beverage can make a big difference in your performance and recovery.
 Just try to give yourself at least 30 minutes before exercising to allow time for proper digestion, Kimball notes.
 Ahead, the best drinks to have before your workout.

 Maple water is having a moment—and not just because it’s autumn.
-"This is a great option to drink before a workout to hydrate the body without the unnecessary added sugar or heavy calories coming from standard sports drinks," says Tracy Lockwood Beckerman, RD and author of Better Period Food Solution.
+"This is a great option to drink before a workout to hydrate the body without the unnecessary added sugar or heavy calories coming from standard sports drinks," says Tracy Lockwood Beckerman, RD and author of The Better Period Food Solution.
 One brand she loves is Drink Simple, thanks to the low amount of sugar and high antioxidant load.

 Sometimes simple is best.
 That's the case when it comes to coffee and working out.
-Research shows that caffeine can help improve your athletic power and endurance, Kimball explains.
-"It also can buffer our perception of effort, pain and fatigue, all of which can translate to better performance."
+Research shows that caffeine can help improve your athletic power and endurance.
+Kimball explains, "It also can buffer our perception of effort, pain and fatigue, all of which can translate to better performance."

 Homemade Protein Shake